Monthly newsletter: Read the latest issue

 See five-year campus master plan

-Dr. Dubin will succeed Marc B. Hahn, D.O., who assumed the role of KCUMB president and chief executive officer July 1.
+Dr. Dubin will succeed Marc B. Hahn, DO, who assumed the role of KCU president and chief executive officer July 1.

 “Bruce Dubin is one of the great thought leaders in osteopathic medical education today,” said Dr. Hahn.
-“We are extraordinarily pleased to have him lead our academic endeavors at KCUMB.
-His dedication to teaching and his understanding of the classroom dynamic has made him an extraordinary administrator, and we look forward to his influence here at KCUMB.”
+“We are extraordinarily pleased to have him lead our academic endeavors at KCU.
+His dedication to teaching and his understanding of the classroom dynamic has made him an extraordinary administrator, and we look forward to his influence here at KCU.”

 Prior to his tenure at Rocky Vista, Dr. Dubin assumed multiple leadership roles at the Ohio University College of Osteopathic Medicine, the University of North Texas Health Science Center at Ft.
 Worth, including the positions of vice dean, interim dean and associate dean of academic affairs of the Texas College of Osteopathic Medicine.